Raglan campervan homicide: Sister haunted by thoughts of victim's final moments

 The 33-year-old's favourite holiday spot was South America.

-It was here he met his fiance, Canadian woman Bianca Buckley, during a surf trip.
+It was here he met his fiancee, Canadian woman Bianca Buckley, during a surf trip.

 The pair were madly in love but an ocean separated them.